 A situation can arise where a one time use only Access Registration Code is entered correctly when called for, after which the programs can be successfully started, but after ending a session and attempting to re-start a program the user is again prompted to enter their Access Registration Code.
 Upon attempting to do so the code is rejected with an Error #914 report.
 In this situation the first Access Code entry was accepted and thus the programs permitted to start, however the Access Code was not successfully saved within the computer's Operating System or if it was then it was saved in a location where it could not subsequently be found.
 The most likely cause being the User Attributes applying to the folder where the Access Code is stored are not permitted to use Admin Attributes on the computer.
 Two solutions exist.
 Firstly, if the computer's user attributes are set and controlled by a qualified and authorised IT Manager then request that they make the necessary adjustments to User Attributes.
 Secondly, and possibly simpler, is to inform Mistral what is suspected to have taken place and request a second Access Registration Code be sent by clicking here:- Feedback.
 You will need your first issued Access Registration Code to hand in order to complete the short request form.
 Entering the second Access Registration Code at the point of clicking on the Desktop icon should resolve the problem.

 Error #915 seen when trying to install Mistral software means the code being attempted to be used has 'time expired'.
 Meaning too long a time period has elapsed between receiving the requested code and subsequently trying to apply it.
 That is more than 30 days has elapsed but on occasions could be even shorter, especially if there has been a period of frequent program code upgrades or interactive databases updates.
 Always try to apply your unique Access Registration Code on the same day that you received it.
-Doing so is also courteous to Mistral staff who have diligently prepared the code especially for you!
+Doing so is also courteous to Mistral staff who have diligently prepared and forwarded the code especially for you!

 Error #916, Error #917 Not currently used.